-Jaunt began as a collaboration of multiple human service agencies looking for more efficient and costeffective means of providing transportation services.
-By the early 1980s, Jaunt provided service for approximately sixty human service agencies, and 90 percent of the funding came from coordinated services.
-In 1982, JAUNT Inc., as it is structured today, was established by resolution by the City of Charlottesville, Albemarle, Louisa (Louisa joined by resolution in 1987), Nelson, and Fluvanna County.
+Jaunt began as a collaboration of multiple human service agencies looking for more efficient and cost-effective means of providing transportation services.
+Transportation services began operating in 1975 and by the early 1980s, Jaunt provided service for approximately sixty human service agencies, and 90 percent of the funding came from coordinated services.
+In 1982, JAUNT Inc., as it is structured today, was established by resolution by the city of Charlottesville and the counties of Albemarle, Louisa (Louisa joined by resolution in 1987), Nelson, and Fluvanna.
 This action established Jaunt as a public service corporation owned by five local governments with the stated purpose to access federal and state transit grants.

 Over the years Jaunt supplemented declining human service funding with other services, which included RideShare, commuter routes, intra-county routes in each rural county, and night and weekend service in Charlottesville and urbanized areas of Albemarle County.
-Jaunt provides demand-response paratransit service for the Charlottesville Area Transit (CAT) service area to meet ADA requirements for that system.
+Jaunt provides demand response paratransit service for the Charlottesville Area Transit (CAT) service area to meet ADA requirements for that system.
 In other more rural counties, subscription service on certain days of the week is often provided for access to medical or social service destinations.
 Jaunt also provides commuter services into Charlottesville for residents of outlying counties as well as after-school transportation.

-Jaunt began using computer-aided dispatching in 1990, and installed Mobile Data Computers (MDC)-vehicle-mounted devices that facilitate messaging, electronic dispatching, vehicle monitoring, and GPS-based vehicle tracking on its entire fleet by 2004.
+Jaunt began using computer-aided dispatching in 1990, and installed Mobile Data Computers (MDC)-vehicle-mounted devices that facilitate messaging, electronic dispatching, vehicle monitoring, and GPS-based vehicle tracking on its entire revenue service fleet by 2004.